RateCity.com.au

 • Lender can take you to court if you default on repayments

-As well as car loans and personal loans, some alternative vehicle finance options include a chattel mortgage, a novated lease, or a hire purchase, which could be useful if you plan to use your car for work.
+In addition to car loans and personal loans, you might also consider alternative vehicle finance options, such as a chattel mortgage, novated lease, or hire purchase, especially if you plan to use the car for work purposes.
+These options may provide additional benefits or flexibility depending on your specific needs.

 ratecity-newsletter